 As you can't get any credit on standard prepaid cards (hence they are not prepaid credit cards), you must make sure that you have enough money loaded on them before making purchases or withdrawals.
-Otherwise you could find yourself in an embarrassing situation at the cashpoint or checkout.
+Otherwise you could find yourself in an embarrassing situation at the cash machine or checkout.

-With these disadvantages in mind, it might be worth considering a credit card which offers low fees on overseas spending.
+With these disadvantages in mind, it might be worth considering a credit card that offers low fees on overseas spending.

 Which?
 Money Compare – Best credit cards for overseas spending – find out the credit cards that are good for overseas spending at Which?
 Money Compare